Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/redshift.md

 ## Prerequisites

-The Hero Pixel Redshift destination allows you to sync data to Redshift.
+The HeroPixelRedshift destination allows you to sync data to Redshift.

 This Redshift destination connector has two replication strategies: